vmiklos/plees-tracker/guide/src/usage.md

 The other setting influencing the sleep stats is a sleep start delay.
 Assuming that one presses start, followed by 8 hours, then stop, in case a sleep delay of 15 minutes is set, the recorded sleep length will be 7:45, not 8:00, by increasing the sleep start timestamp.

+The 'Show average of sleeps duration' setting is disabled by default and is useful if you always sleep once a day, but sometimes you forget to track your sleep, still you're interested in the average of your sleeps.

+The 'Show average of daily sums' setting is enabled by default and is useful if you always track your sleeps, but you may sleep multiple times a day.
+This will first count the sum of your sleeps within a day, and count the average of those sums.

+### Past sleeps

 The past sleeps section allow configuring the contents of the individual sleep cards: